mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 ## Submitting Patches

-The Atlas CLI project welcomes all contributors and contributions regardless of skill or experience level.
+The MongoDB CLI project welcomes all contributors and contributions regardless of skill or experience level.
 If you are interested in helping with the project, please follow our [guidelines](#code-contribution-guidelines).

 ### Code Contribution Guidelines